saugkim/abo_data2021/Assignment2_report_kim.md

     - forest classifier performance, the accuracy is about 0.867 (2 samples mismatching).

     - current model could not predict label 2, our dataset has only 5 sample which has label 2, already 4 samples taken to train the model.
-Prediction probabilities of first data(false prediction) [0.02 0.19 0.5 0.25 0.04], it has low probability for label 3(false) of 0.50 for label 2(true) is 0.19.
-Another false prediction (10th data) probatility distribution is [0.
+Prediction probabilities of first sample data(false prediction) [0.02 0.19 0.5 0.25 0.04], it has low probability for label 3(false) of 0.50 for label 2(true) is 0.19.
+Another false prediction (10th sample) probatility distribution is [0.
 0.01 0.46 0.45 0.08], proba of label 3(false) is 0.46 and the label 4(true) is 0.45, close each other.
 Both cases label 3 is predicted, precision score of grade 3 is very low.

     - after injecting forum activity, the 10th data prediction probability drops for true label [0.
 0. 0.51 0.42 0.07], proab difference between label 3 and 4 increased but accuracy level unchanged.

-    - tree classifier performed well with 1 false prediction(at 10th sample) but after injection of forum activity, performance in accuracy level is only 0.6667 (5 false prediction).
+    - tree classifier performed well with 1 false prediction(at 10th testing sample) but after injection of forum activity, performance in accuracy level is only 0.6667 (5 false prediction).
 With default parameter set(max_depth=None), tree does not predict probabilities for each label(1 or 0).

     **Random forest model performance - classification report**